 Why Did God Choose Abraham?

 Why was Abraham chosen?
 Who was he?
 What made him special?
 This is something I addressed in detail in a series of videos about the Book of Ruth.
 What I'm going to do is summarize the central thesis of what I said there.
 I really do recommend that you look at those videos, though, because the proof of everything really comes from there.
 Also, I'd like to refer you to an audio series on our site.
 The series is called "Abraham's Journey."
 It takes the themes that I'm about to talk about and really, really elaborates them with all the textual evidence and all the nuance.

 But let me cut to the chase and give you the central thesis of those videos and that audio series.
 We revere Abraham as the first monotheist in the world, the discoverer of monotheism, the iconoclast who smashes his father's idols.
 But the Torah doesn't tell us any of that.
 Before God comes out of the clouds and says it's you, you're going to be the father of this great nation, there are six introductory verses at the very end of Parshat Noach.

 You look at those verses, at first glance they don't seem to be telling you anything remarkable.
 They seem to be just a mix of travel trivia and who married who and what happened.
 But if you look at them carefully, something crucial happened.
 Abraham was one of three brothers.
 Abraham, Nahor and Haran, and then Haran dies young, in the lifetime of his father.
 Immediately after that, Abraham seems to lead Nahor in a great act of kindness.
 He and Nahor take wives, the daughters of Haran.

 This evokes a law much later on in the Torah, the law of yibum, of levirate marriage, which says that when a man dies childless, it's a commandment upon the brother to marry the widow of the deceased and have children.
 Those children will perpetuate the name of the deceased.
 Here, too, it seems that something like that is going on.
 Not exactly the same, but it seems like Abraham is engaging in an act of proto-yibum.
 He's trying to keep alive, to expand, to magnify the threatened legacy of Haran.
 So he and Nahor marry the daughters of Haran, and the children that they have will continue the name of Haran.
 It's a kind of sacrifice that Abraham is making, to be concerned about the legacy of his brother, the shem , the name of his brother.

 This is especially important because it comes right after the Tower of Babel.
 The central sin of the Tower of Babel also had to do with legacy.
-"Na'aseh lanu shem", the Tower builders said, let us make a name for ourselves.
+"Na'aseh lanu shem", the Tower builders said; let us make a name for ourselves.
 But it was a narcissistic attempt to make a name for ourselves.
 The Tower is our name, it's all our legacy.
 When you build a name for yourself and that's the only thing you care about, it just crumbles in on itself.
 It's building a name for another that's the magic.

 That's what Abraham is about – perpetuating the name of his threatened brother Haran, who died young.
 God, after the Tower, says that's what I need.
 I could use somebody like that.
 Abraham is chosen to build a nation that's devoted to this great ideal; to worry about another's deepest concerns, to worry about the shem of a brother, to bring God's name into the world.
 Abraham's greatness is that he was showing the ability to not be narcissistically self-focused.
 I like that.
 I'm going to make your name great.

-And therein lies the central tension in Abraham's life: how do I balance this?
+And Therein lies the central tension in Abraham's life: how do I balance this?
 His mission is devotion to the threatened name of another, and yet his promise is, I'm going to make your name great.
 The question of legacy is now front and center.
 Where will this nation come from?
 What does it even mean for me to be the father of a great nation?

 Here is where you cannot read this story with the end in mind.
 One of the things that messes us up sometimes when we read the Bible is that you already know what's going to happen.
 You know that he's going to have this child, Isaac, it's going to be miraculous and all that.
 But God did not tell Abraham that at the beginning.
 All he said was you are going to be the father of a great nation.
 So what does that mean to you?

 The truth is, it doesn't necessarily mean that Abraham's going to be the biological father of the nation.
 He never said, you're going to have a child in the beginning.
 George Washington was the father of a nation, too.
 Not the biological father of the nation; we revere him as one of the forefathers, his vision of the nation.
 So if you're Abraham, maybe it's just you're going to be a charismatic person.

 And If you actually look, that explains something.
 Because in the very beginning, what does Abraham do when he leaves?
 "Vayikach Avram et Sarai ishto", he takes Sarai, his wife, "v'et Lot ben achiv".
 Ah, he does have somebody who can carry on his legacy.
 That somebody is not actually a biological child, but it's his brother's child.
 And Lot grows up in his household.
 Plus, "et kol rechusham asher rachashu", he's got stuff, the beginning of a nation, human resources.
 There are also capital resources.
 You've got to have a nascent economy.
 So he takes all of his stuff with him.
 "V'et hanefesh asher asu b'Charan", plus he's got other people, too, who travelled with him.
 So he's got the beginnings of a nation.

 That's his picture.
 We know it's not going to happen that way, but does he know it's not going to happen that way?

 Now let's fast forward a little bit.
 There's a famine in the land.
 Abraham goes down to Egypt.
 He comes out with great wealth; "Avraham kaveid me'od bamikneh, bakesef u'vazahav", he's really a rich guy now.
 So stop.
 If you're Abraham right now, what are you thinking?
 Boy, this is really going well.
 You know, God promised I was going to be this nation, and I got all this wealth.
 I've got my trusty Lot with me.
 We're good.

 What happens next?
 Trouble on the horizon.
 "Gam l'Lot haholeich et Avraham hayah tzon u'bakar v'ohalim", Lot's also kind of wealthy.
 And then a dispute erupts between the shepherds of Lot and the shepherds of Abraham.
 "V'lo nasa otam ha'aretz lashevet yachdav", they couldn't dwell together.
 "Hayah rechusham rav, lo yachlu lashevet yachdav", they had so much stuff, they couldn't sit together in the land.

 At that point Abraham tells Lot, we've got to go separate ways.
 You go your way, I'll go my way.
-"Vayivchar lo Lot", Lot chooses, "et kol kikar haYarden," the Jordan valley.
-"Vaye'ehal ad Sedom," he pitches his tent in Sodom.
+"Vayivchar lo Lot", Lot chooses "et kol kikar haYarden", the Jordan valley.
+"Vaye'ehal ad Sedom", he pitches his tent in Sodom.
 "V'anshei Sedom ra'im v'chata'im la'Hashem me'od", the people of Sodom were terribly wicked in God's eyes.

 Why do I need to know that now?
 Whole chapters later that becomes relevant, when the city of Sodom is, in fact, destroyed.
 But why do I need to know now that the people of Sodom were wicked?
 Because that's telling you something about the story now.
 It is important for you to understand that Lot chose to go to a place where there were terribly wicked people.